Federal Update: Impact of the One Big Beautiful Bill Act on Financial Aid

 Pell Grants

-- Foreign income will be included in the Adjusted Gross Income (AGI) used to calculate Pell Grant eligibility.
+- Foreign earned income will be included in the Adjusted Gross Income (AGI) used to calculate Pell Grant eligibility.

 - Students with SAIs greater than twice the maximum Pell Grant amount ($14,790 for the 2026-27 aid year) will be ineligible for a Pell Grant.
 This does not apply to children of fallen heroes/servicemen who died in the line of duty.